cap-js-community/odata-v2-adapter/README.md

 CDS project configuration `cds.odata.version` shall be set to `v4`, as OData V2 maps to OData V4.
 CDS supports modelling features that are not compatible with OData V2 standard:

-- **Singletons:** Usage of annotation `@odata.singleton` is not supported in combination with OData V2
+- **Singletons**: Usage of annotation `@odata.singleton` is not supported in combination with OData V2
-- **Structured Types:** Usage of `cds.odata.structs: true` is not supported in combination with OData V2
+- **Structured Types**: Usage of `cds.odata.structs: true` is not supported in combination with OData V2
-- **Arrayed Types:** Usages of `array of` or `many` in entity element definitions lead to CDS compilation error: `Element must not be an "array of" for OData V2`
+- **Arrayed Types**: Usages of `array of` or `many` in entity element definitions lead to CDS compilation error: `Element must not be an "array of" for OData V2`
-- **Managed Compositions:** The usage of managed composition (currently) produces Format Exception in Fiori Elements V2 for Date/Time data types
+- **Managed Compositions**: The usage of managed composition (currently) produces Format Exception in Fiori Elements V2 for Date/Time data types

 To provide an OData V2 service based on the OData V2 adapter for CDS, those CDS modelling features must not be used.
 In general any CDS OData API flavor must not be used in combination with OData V2 adapter for CDS.